skwasimakram13/AutoCaller-App-Android/README.md

 # 📞 AutoCaller App (Android)

-**AutoCaller** is an Android app designed for businesses like CSPs, shop owners, or field agents who need to call a large number of customers automatically using pre-recorded voice messages.
+**AutoCaller** is an Android app designed for businesses like CSPs, Reatil shop owners, or field agents who need to call a large number of customers automatically using pre-recorded voice messages.
 This app allows you to initiate calls from your own device and plays a selected voice message when the call is picked up by the recipient.

 ---